About

 NACOSA’s programmes focus on HIV, AIDS, TB and other public health issues like gender-based violence (GBV), sexual and reproductive health and pandemic preparedness and response.

-Children and young people, particularly adolescent girls and young women, continue to be disproportionately affected by HIV, AIDS, poor sexual and reproductive health, unemployment and GBV in South Africa.
+Children and young people, particularly girls and young women, continue to be disproportionately affected by HIV, AIDS, poor sexual and reproductive health, unemployment and gender-based violence.

 South Africa has some of the highest rates of gender-based violence in the world which largely impacts on women and children and is one of the main drivers of our HIV epidemic.
 NACOSA believes that communities have a vital role to play in preventing and responding to violence against women, children and the LGBTQIA+ community.

-NACOSA’s Community-based Violence Prevention and Response Programme, funded by PEPFAR and USAID works to change harmful attitudes and promote protective family and community norms using evidence-informed interventions and mentoring.
-With a focus on girls and young women, the programme implements DREAMS (Determined, Resilient, Empowered, AIDS-free, Mentored and Safe) and provides survivors of violence with comprehensive post-violence care services.
-NACOSA also supports the services of community organisations in integrated post-violence care centres, providing trauma containment, preventing HIV and STIs and increasing access to psychosocial support services for victims of sexual violence.
+NACOSA’s Community-based Violence Prevention and Response Programme, previously funded by PEPFAR worked to change harmful attitudes and promote protective family and community norms.
+With a focus on girls and young women, the programme was part of DREAMS (Determined, Resilient, Empowered, AIDS-free, Mentored and Safe) and also provided survivors of violence with comprehensive post-violence care services.
+NACOSA supported the services of 15 community organisations in integrated post-violence care centres, providing trauma containment, preventing HIV and STIs and increasing access to psychosocial support services for victims of sexual violence.

 Key populations are those who are most affected by HIV, AIDS and STIs and who are routinely left behind – marginalised, criminalised, stigmatised and discriminated against.

-The People Who Use Drugs Programme aims to prevent new infections of HIV and TB and improve health outcomes and access to drug treatment for people who use drugs.
-With funding from the Global Fund, NACOSA uses peers to reduce human rights, social and structural barriers to HIV, Hepatitis, STI and TB prevention and care, as well as strengthen the advocacy and national commitment for programming.
-NACOSA managed a peer-led combination prevention Sex Work Programme which also successfully piloted an economic strengthening intervention for sex workers.
+Until recently, NACOSA implemented the Global Fund People Who Use Drugs programme which deployed peers to reduce human rights, social and structural barriers to HIV, Hepatitis, STI and TB prevention and care, as well as strengthen the advocacy and national commitment for programming.
+NACOSA also managed a peer-led combination prevention Sex Work Programme which successfully piloted an economic strengthening intervention for sex workers.

-Human Rights interventions, including community mobilisation and advocacy, strengthening the delivery of legal support services, mainstreaming the reduction of harmful gender norms and addressing stigma and discrimination across key and vulnerable populations programming.
+Human Rights interventions, including community mobilisation and advocacy, strengthening the delivery of legal support services, mainstreams the reduction of harmful gender norms and addresses stigma and discrimination across key and vulnerable populations programming.

 Community organisations plug critical service delivery gaps, particularly in under-served communities, but they face significant challenges including a lack of consistent funding, governance, leadership and technical capacity challenges.